callstack/byorg-ai/docs/src/docs/integrations/slack-usage.md

 slack.processEvent(event);
 ```

+We provide automatic parsing from slack event to our internal event.
+We also provide custom formatter to
+[slack blocks](https://api.slack.com/block-kit) that uses `slack-rich-text` package.

 ## Websocket mode

 Alternatively, you can use [Slack SDK](https://tools.slack.dev/bolt-js/concepts/socket-mode) ability to connect to Slack API using WebSockets.
 This can be helpful in cases when you want to setup your server in a setting without public IP connection and/or for development purposes.